xvin1x/python-learning-journey/README.md

 -   [Day 8] Function Parameters & Caesar Cipher
 -   [Day 9] Dictionaries, Nesting and the Secret Auction
 -   [Day 10] Functions with Outputs
+-   [Day 11] Blackjack Capstone
+-   [Day 12] Scope & Number Guessing Game
+-   [Day 13] Debugging: How to Find and Fix Errors in your Code